 The film club is a non-profit making organisation set up with funding from the UK Film Council and is a member of the Cinema for All and Film Hub Scotland.
 We exist to promote a wide range of films including mainstream fare, foreign titles and short/documentary films.

 Films are shown on Thursday evenings at 7:30pm (doors open at 7:00pm).
 Refreshments (tea, coffee and biscuits) will be available - free, but feel free to leave a donation! - and feel free to BYOB.
 Admission is £6 at the door - either cash, or we can now take contactless cards if you prefer.
+Membership for the 2025 - 2026 season (entitling you to free access to all twelve films of the season) is £40.

 Our Objectives: